 Access to the physical archives will have to be limited to the Region Historian, Region officers, and others who have the need to deposit or access materials.
 The goal should be to make as much of the archives accessible to the Region membership as possible.
 That usually starts with digitizing any and all region newsletters back to the beginning (if possible) and up to the point of the region newsletter being produced digitally.
 That involves scanning issues to a PDF, creating flip books if desired, and making those PDFs searchable across issues.
-There are fairly low-cost scanning services that specialize in newsletters and magazines.
-The downside to most scanning service is that they will destroy the binding of the newsletter by cutting it down the middle.
+There are fairly low-cost scanning services that specialize in newsletters by cutting it down the middle.
 It would be ideal to have one set of intact newsletters in the physical archives and another set that's been sacrificed to the scanning service.
 If only one set exists, you may want to pay extra to have the scanned pages stapled together and returned to you for storage.
 You will have to choose the resolution you wish to have (300 or 600 dpi) and you'll want to ensure that the scanning service will give you files that allow for the best OCR searching.
 Once newsletters are scanned, there is low-cost software to create flip books and to enable keyword searches.